The Update That Crashed WordPress

 Test the upgrade path, not just the clean install.
 Migrations, stale caches, and "old state meets new code" are where the real bugs live.
 Your test suite should include devices with years of accumulated data, not just fresh installs.

 Ship smaller.
 A big release has a big blast radius.
-If we had shipped the migration as part of a staged rollout to 5% of users first, we would have caught the crash before it hit a million people.
+If we had shipped the migration as part of a staged rollout to 5% of users first, we would have caught the crash before it hit millions of people.
 Smaller releases mean smaller failures, and smaller failures mean faster recovery.
+But LaunchDarkly didn't exist back then, nor did phased rollouts in the app stores.

 Fail gracefully, always.
-If your app can’t complete a migration, it should degrade, not die.
-Crash reporting, kill switches, and sane defaults aren’t luxuries.
-They’re the difference between “some users see stale data for a day” and “a million users can’t open the app.”
+If your app can't complete a migration, it should degrade, not die.
+Crash reporting, kill switches, and sane defaults aren't luxuries.
+They're the difference between "some users see stale data for a day" and "millions of users can't open the app."

 Key Takeaways